AT-Publishing/website/_posts/2017-07-07-economics-of-pos.md

 **PoS**:
 If ETH main office says you cheat, you lose your stake.
 If ETH main office says you are honest, you get transaction fees and the block reward.
 Your profit is proportional to how much you stake, nothing else - there is no difficulty, there will be some hardware maintenance but not as much as with PoW.
 If you have more starting capital you will earn more, but proportionally more - you are not supposed to get an edge when you have more money.

-To put it bluntly, if everything should work as drafted it would mean that the business of *staking* would not scale the way the business of *mining* does, while at the same time *staking* would not pay off for small individual participants, similarly as with *mining* of well established coins.
+To put it bluntly, if everything should work as drafted it would mean that the business of *staking* would not scale the way the business of *mining* does, but  while at the same time *staking* would not pay off for small individual participants, similarly as with *mining* of well established coins.

 This kind of anti-capitalistic compromise understandably causes some stir, but Vitalik is clearly bigger than that: